Eau Claire, Wisconsin: Economy

 Eau Claire styles itself as the "horseradish capital of the world", due to the presence of Silver Spring Foods, the world's largest grower and producer of horseradish.
 The climate, with its cold winters, is conducive to the horseradish crop.
 Other significant crops grown in the area are apples, pumpkins and plums.

 Menards, a Midwestern chain of home improvement stores owned by Wisconsin native John Menard Jr., is headquartered in Eau Claire.
 The city is home to Menards General Offices, 2 stores, and the flagship distribution center.

 Other companies based in Eau Claire include National Presto Industries and Erbert & Gerbert's.

 Oakwood Mall is Eau Claire's main mall.
 It has been open since 1986 and has 91 stores and services.
 Downtown Eau Claire and Water Street also include a variety of specialty shops, including bike shops, arcades, record shops, and antique stores.

 Arts and culture

 The Sarge Boyd Bandshell in Owen Park is listed on the National Register of Historic Places.
-Built in 1938 to showcase the Eau Claire Municipal Band, it remains the city's premier outdoor performance venue.
+It was built in 1938 to house the Eau Claire Municipal Band.